 Mediation creates a pathway to conversation and empowers family members to develop solutions that work best for them.
 Each person has a chance to express his or her concerns, questions and needs in an environment where both individual and collective ideas are presented, considered and valued.
 While there can be no guarantee of results, Mediation creates a spirit of compromise and negotiation that often leads to positive solutions for all involved.

 You can expect to engage in a process guided by three key principles – self-determination, impartiality and confidentiality.

-Contact Rebecca Zimmerman to schedule a program at your senior community or other organization to explain the value of Mediation to create solutions for immediate senior lifestyle choices.
+Contact Rebecca Zimmerman for a FREE 20 minute consultation explaining the Mediation process.
+You may also consider scheduling a program at your senior community or other organization to explain the value of Mediation to create solutions for immediate senior lifestyle choices.